Updated on 28 October 2022

-A copy of the accounts, together with a corporation tax return and computation, must be filed electronically with HM Revenue & Customs, generally within twelve months of the company’s accounting period end.
+A copy of the accounts, together with a CT return and computation, must be filed electronically with HM Revenue & Customs, generally within 12 months of the company’s accounting period end.

-Corporation tax, at a rate of 19%, is normally payable nine months after the company’s accounting period end.
+CT, at a rate of 19% to 31 March 2023 then increasing to 25%, is normally payable nine months after the company’s accounting period end.

 However, companies with large profits, i.e. in excess of £1.5 million (reduced by reference to the number of worldwide group companies), can be required to pay their corporation tax by quarterly instalments due 6½ months, 9½ months, 12½ months and 15½ months after the start of the accounting period.

-A modified version of this applies to companies with very large profits, i.e. in excess of £20 million (again reduced by reference to the number of worldwide group companies), can be required to pay their corporation tax by accelerated quarterly instalments due 2½ months, 5½ months, 8½ months and 11½ months after the start of the accounting period.
+Companies with very large profits i.e. in excess of £20 million (again reduced by reference to the number of related worldwide group companies) can be required to pay their CT by accelerated quarterly instalments due 2½ months, 5½ months, 8½ months and 11½ months after the start of the accounting period.

-- Significant reliefs are available to companies for revenue expenditure on qualifying “research and development”.
+- Significant reliefs are available to companies for revenue expenditure on qualifying research and development.
 The rate of relief is dependent on whether the company is a small or medium-sized enterprise or a large company and whether the R&D is undertaken by the company itself or subcontracted, but an additional deduction of up to 130% of the qualifying expenditure can be available.
 Where losses are made (after taking account of the additional deduction), losses can be surrendered to HMRC in exchange for a tax credit of 14.5% of the amount surrendered.
-We have more information on R&D tax reliefs here.

-- A reduced rate of corporation tax applies to company profits from the exploitation of patents developed in-house which are registered either with the UK or European Patent Office (or certain other EEA countries).
-Such profits are subject to a rate of corporation tax of 10%.
+- A reduced rate of CT applies to company profits from the exploitation of patents developed in-house which are registered either with the UK or European Patent Office (or certain other EEA countries).
+Such profits are subject to a rate of CT of 10%.

-- Capital gains accruing to qualifying trading companies/groups on the disposal of shares in another trading company are not chargeable to corporation tax, provided at least 10% of that other company’s shares are held for at least a year.
+- Capital gains accruing to qualifying trading companies/groups on the disposal of shares in another trading company are not chargeable to CT, provided at least 10% of that other company’s shares are held for at least a year.

-- Corporation tax is not chargeable on dividends if they are received from other UK companies or entities which are resident broadly in any non-tax haven territory.
+- CT is not chargeable on dividends if they are received from other UK companies or entities resident broadly any non-tax haven territory.

 - The UK has the largest treaty of double taxation agreements in the world, thereby reducing withholding taxes and providing greater certainty of tax treatment.
-In particular, it should be noted that the UK does not levy any withholding taxes on dividends (with the sole exception of distributions made by Real Estate Investment Trusts).
+The UK does not levy any withholding taxes on dividends (with the sole exception of distributions made by Real Estate Investment Trusts).

-The UK thus provides an excellent holding company location for international businesses looking to expand into Europe, irrespective of Brexit.
+The UK thus provides an excellent holding company location for international businesses looking to expand into Europe.

-Companies deduct income tax (PAYE) and National Insurance contributions (NICs) from their employees and account for this to HMRC, usually on a monthly basis.
-Employer’s NICs are payable by the company at 13.8% of the employee’s gross salary, i.e. before deduction of the PAYE and NIC that is accounted for to HMRC.
+Companies deduct Income Tax (PAYE) and National Insurance Contributions (NICs) from their employees and account for this to HMRC, usually on a monthly basis.
+Employer’s NICs are payable by the company at 15.05%% of the employee’s gross salary i.e. before deduction of the PAYE and NIC that is accounted for to HMRC.

 Share option schemes are available that enable companies to incentivise key employees by the award of options on shares in the company that can escape an income tax charge on exercise, with the capital gains on the disposal of the shares acquired not liable to capital gains tax.

-Non-UK domiciled employees becoming resident in the UK in order to work for a company can claim to be taxed on a “remittance basis”, so that they are taxed on their UK source income and gains together with any non-UK income and gains brought into the UK rather than their worldwide income.
-A charge applies, starting at £30,000 (per annum), if an individual wishes to continue to the remittance basis once they have been resident in the UK for seven out of nine tax years.
+Non-UK domiciled employees becoming resident in the UK in order to work for a company can claim to be taxed on a remittance basis, so that they are taxed on their UK source income and gains together with any non-UK income and gains brought into the UK rather than their worldwide income.
+Subject to an exception where unremitted income/gains a small charge applies, starting at £30,000 (per annum), if an individual wishes to continue to the remittance basis once they have been resident in the UK for seven out of nine tax years.

-However, non-UK domiciled individuals now acquire a deemed UK domicile once they have been UK resident for fifteen out of twenty tax years.
+However, non-UK domiciled individuals now acquire a deemed UK domicile once that have been UK resident for 15 out of 20 tax years.

 How BKL can help